Armed Security Guard Training Requirements:

 If you are not one of the above, you will again have to complete the hours of training required by your State.

-To understand what’s required in the state that you reside, please click on your state from the list below, which is updated daily.
+To understand what’s required in the state that you reside, please click on your state from the map, which is updated daily.